Laitei40/VideoAdaona/yt-format-downloader/README.md

 ```

 1. **Download Video** - paste a URL, browse its formats, pick one by number,
-   choose a download folder (blank = `Downloads`), confirm the estimated
+   choose a download folder (blank = your `Downloads` folder), confirm the
-   size, and watch it download.
+   estimated size, and watch it download.
 2. **Download Best Quality** - paste one or more comma-separated URLs and
    they'll download in parallel using `bestvideo+bestaudio`.
 3. **Download Audio Only** - same as option 1, but only audio formats are